Beryl Stone Properties, Facts and Photos

 Beryl is a natural mineral that comes in many different varieties.
 As a gemstone in its own right it's relatively unknown.

-Prior to 1969 beryl was the primary ore of the rare chemical element beryllium.
+Prior to 1969 the mineral beryl was the primary ore of the rare chemical element beryllium.

-Since then this exceptionally light weight metal has mostly been extracted from bertrandite.
+Since then this exceptionally lightweight metal has mostly been extracted from the mineral bertrandite.
 Although it can also be found in a number of other minerals, most are extremely rare.

 Although aquamarine is the traditional birthstone for the month of October, beryl can be used as an alternative because it's basically the same stone.
 The same applies for emerald which is the birthstone for May.

 Beryl is mined primarily in Brazil, Zimbabwe, South Africa, Namibia and the United States.

-The green beryl in our first photo is from Colombia.
+The green beryl in our first picture is from Colombia.
 This piece is on display in the Natural History Museum Los Angeles.